NadalQamar/SearchBar/README.md

 Changelog:

-Version: 0.11 = Added Some Comments
+Version: 0.11 = Added Some Comments to SearchBar.cs